What is a learning organization?

 What is the importance of a learning organization?

-There are many benefits of creating a strong organizational learning culture.
+There are many strong importance of a learning organization.
 This includes:

 - Efficiency gains